 Acorns are a favorite natural food source for Blue Jays.
 They enjoy taking them and caching them in hiding spots.
 If you have an oak tree or plant one in your yard, this is a long-term game-changer for bringing them to your neighborhood!

 To wrap up.
 If you want to attract Blue Jays to your feeder, here’s my game plan for you:

 - Buy peanuts (in the shell is your best bet)

 - Bonus: You can also buy sunflower seed, mealworms, cracked corn and suet nuggets

 - Put them in a sturdy feeder big enough for them

 What tips have worked well for you to bring Blue Jays to your yard?
 Leave a comment or suggestion below!
 I hope this article will help you draw in these colorful and boisterous birds to your feeders.
 It’s well-worth it for the variety personality these birds bring!

-Disclaimer: A link found on this page is an Amazon affiliate link.
+Disclaimer: Some links found on this page are Amazon affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.
 (There’s no extra cost to you if you do this).